 Main Purpose of Position: To share with girls and adults her specialised skills (for example, camp craft, abseiling, first aid, music, leadership skills) OR provide support for other Leaders and Managers (for example Learning Partners, Advisers and Consultants)

 - Share with girls or adults specialised skills in one or more areas of the program or support other Leaders/Managers.

 - Attend regularly and report to the District, Region or State meetings as applicable.

 - Be aware of local and State events being planned and community contacts in the area appointed.

 - Keep up to date with program trends and read current Guiding publications.

-- Develop, implement and evaluate creative, effective and well-balanced programs suitable to the age group and the Leader’s area of expertise which futures the members’ understanding and acceptance of the principles of Guiding and the Australian Guide Program.
+- Develop, implement and evaluate creative, effective and well-balanced programs suitable to the age group and the Leader’s area of expertise which facilitates the members’ understanding and acceptance of the principles of Guiding and the Australian Guide Program.

 - Implement self-government methods appropriate to activities enabling decisions to be made democratically.